 Why Will Cooper Flagg Be Drafted First Overall?

-The degree of hype surrounding Flagg even before he stepped on the hardwood for Duke was immense, but despite the level of competition in the ACC having yet to truly challenge him as of yet, the 6-foot-9 forward has continuously demonstrated why he's viewed as a generational, once-in-a-lifetime talent who can be an instant game-changer for any organization he joins.
+The degree of hype surrounding Flagg even before he stepped on the hardwood for Duke was immense, but despite the level of competition in the ACC failing to truly challenge him, the 6-foot-9 forward continuously demonstrated why he's viewed as a generational, once-in-a-lifetime talent who can be an instant game-changer for any organization he joins.

 Flagg led all Duke players in all major statistical categories, averaging 18.9 points, 7.5 rebounds, 4.1 assists, 1.5 steals, and 1.3 rejections per contest.
 His two-way intangibles place him on such a high pedestal, as his athleticism and defensive chops can impact games in which his still developing shot mechanics aren't cooperating.